-A player loses the game if his Ring-bearer is killed.
-A player also loses the game if his Ring-bearer becomes corrupted by having burdens reduce his resistance to zero.
-There are also cards that can corrupt the Ring-bearer, regardless of how many burdens he might have.
+There are also card effects that can corrupt the Ring-bearer, regardless of how many burdens he or she might have.

 If a player loses a game and there are at least two other players remaining, remove his player marker and all of his cards from play (and discard any opponent's cards that were on them).

 Remove his sites on the adventure path in numerical order, and replace each with an opponent's corresponding site, in counter-clockwise order starting with the player on his right.

 The other players complete the losing player's turn.

-OTHER IMPORTANT RULES ACTIVE CARDS
+OTHER IMPORTANT RULES

+ACTIVE CARDS